Carm01/FirefoxProfileLauncher/README.md

 ___Please note that if you are using the same profile with multiple Firefox edition, I cannot predict how they will interact with each other.___

 Private Browsing is available as well.
+Minimizing the app will place it in the system tray.

 This tool will not currently support multiple PC users meaning different users login into the PC due to permissions.